harshturna/Draggable-TODO/README.md

 # Draggable-TODO
-An application allowing user to list some TODOs and perform drag and drop actions to change an item's status
+An application allowing user to list some TODOs and perform drag and drop actions to change an item's status - Practicing drag and drog api